crate/crate-tutorials/docs/generate-time-series/node.rst

 Success!

-In the :ref:`admin-ui:index`, you should see the new table when you navigate to the *Tables* screen using the left-hand navigation menu:
+In the :ref:`crate-admin-ui:index`, you should see the new table when you navigate to the *Tables* screen using the left-hand navigation menu:

 .. image:: ../_assets/img/generate-time-series/table.png